 It’s an easy day trip from Brisbane but staying on the Tweed Coast for a few days will open up the opportunity for a lot more local exploring.
 Here are 10 of my favourite spots for relaxing and rejuvenating on the New South Wales North Coast.

 1. Fingal Head

-This peninsula and headland is significantly less populated than the beaches to the north and south, one side runs along the Tweed river and the other along the coast with expanses of beautiful sand beaches, a headland where you can regularly watch dolphins play in the surf below or whales pass in season.
+This peninsula and headland are significantly less populated than the beaches to the north and south, one side runs along the Tweed River and the other along the coast with expanses of beautiful sand beaches, a headland where you can regularly watch dolphins play in the surf below or whales pass in season.

 Definitely take a walk up to the lighthouse for its amazing views and to see or climb down to the Echidna rock and start of the Giants Causeway, a lava flow from the now extinct Tweed Volcano out to Cook Island.

 2. Cook Island

 Significantly smaller and less well known than the Cook Islands, it was never-the-less named for its discovery by navigator James Cook who sighted it at 5 pm on the 16th May 1770, three years before his first visit to the more famous group of islands.

 Cook Island is an aquatic reserve and protected area.
 It’s a significant breeding area for seabirds predominantly terns and shearwaters.
 It’s also an important habitat for green turtles, stingrays, sharks and fish species.